othmansh0/othmansh0/README.md

 <br />

-- 📚 I’m a Senior Computer Science student (Expected graduation: June 2023)
+- 📚 I’m a Senior Computer Science student
 - 🔭 I’m currently working with two of my colleagues on a recipe organizer app named Recipe Jar as my graduation project
 - 🌱 I’m currently learning CoreData and SwiftUI
 - 👨‍💻 I’m looking to find my first position as an iOS developer